yiisoft/view/docs/basic-functionality.md

 $view = $view->withTheme($theme);
 ```

-.
-The first parameter of the Theme class accepts an array, which is a path map for mapping view directories to the
+The first parameter of the `Theme` class accepts an array, which is a path map for mapping view directories to the
 corresponding theme versions.
 For example, if you call `$view->render('blog/posts')`, you will be rendering the
 view file `/path/to/views/blog/posts.php`.
 However, if you enable theming as shown above, the view file
 `/path/to/views/themes/basic/views/blog/posts.php` will be rendered instead.

 In addition to view files, themes could contain images, CSS styles, JS scripts and other assets.
-In order to have access to these assets in a view, two more optional parameters should be
+To have access to these assets in a view, two more optional parameters should be
 passed when creating an instance of the `Yiisoft\View\Theme`:

 ```php